learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience.md

 _Texture_

 You can use texture to draw a user's eye to elements like titles, icons, and buttons.
 Keep in mind that texture and patterns are different -- patterns are small repetitive elements (like polka dots, while texture is not necessarily repetitive.
-Read more about texture [here](https://uxdesign.cc/web-design-theory-texture-1e07c29b10e5), and see examples of website that use texture [here](https://www.webfx.com/blog/web-design/textured-website-designs-inspiration/).
+Read more about texture [here](https://uxdesign.cc/web-design-theory-texture-1e07c29b10e5), and see examples of websites that use texture [here](https://www.webfx.com/blog/web-design/textured-website-designs-inspiration/).

 _Space_